Legfi/CV-reader-app/README.md

 Completed.

 No bugs or errors in need of addressing.
+We hope.

 ## Code Style: